 Bellefonte Girls Basketball History

 The newspaper headline in 1969 read as follows: “Finally . . .
 A Team”.
 Bellefonte finally got its first interscholastic girl’s basketball team in the Winter season of 1969/1970.
 Coach Jeanne Wagman had 85 girls try out for the team and after first eliminations and final cuts, the roster was reduced to 24 players.
 The first year was a learning experience as the team went winless at 0-14.Linda Lowe took over the Red Raiderettes for the Winter 1972/1973 season.
-The next year the season moved to Spring 1974.
-Coach Lowe led the team for 9 seasons, totaled 99 wins and her 1975 team was the Central Penn League Champions.Bucky Quici became head coach in 1981 as the season was moved again, this time to the Fall season.
+The next year, the season moved to Spring 1974.
+Coach Lowe led the team for 9 seasons, totaled 99 wins and her 1975 team were the Central Penn League Champions.Bucky Quici became head coach in 1981 as the season was moved again, this time to the Fall season.
 The Fall 1982 team won the league title with an undefeated 14-0 regular season mark.
 A playoff loss was the only blemish on their schedule.
 Two years later, the season was switched again back to the Winter season where it has stayed ever since.
 In 1985, Coach Quici approached the Athletic Director about changing the name from the “Red Raiderettes” to the “Lady Raiders”.
 The 1986/1987 team finished with 18 wins, was District 6 runner-up and qualified for the state playoffs.
 Bucky coached for 8 seasons and earned 101 victories.The 1990’s saw five different coaches lead the Lady Raiders.
 Coaches included Bethany Irwin, Mark Feldman, Traci Wolfe, Dave Schaub and Terry Glunt.
-From 1993-2002 the program struggled going 44-172 over a 10 year span.
+From 1993-2002, the program struggled, going 44-172 over a 10 year span.
 One bright spot during these years occurred during the 1992/1993 season, when Amy Facer became the first Lady Raider to break the 1,000 point milestone.
 Facer went on to earn a Division One basketball scholarship at Saint Josephs University in Philadelphia.
-Patti Longenecker took over as head coach for the 1999/2000 season, and the program started to gain momentum over her five year tenure, going 14-12 in her final 2003/2004 campaign.In 2004/2005, new head coach Tina Gaughan witnessed the 1,000 point milestone broken for the second time in school history as Kristin Irwin joined Amy Facer in the record book.
+Patti Longenecker took over as head coach for the 1999/2000 season, and the program started to gain momentum over her five-year tenure, going 14-12 in her final 2003/2004 campaign.In 2004/2005, new head coach Tina Gaughan witnessed the 1,000 point milestone broken for the second time in school history as Kristin Irwin joined Amy Facer in the record book.
 This year’s team also tied the school record of 18 wins in a season and was the District VI runner-up.
-The team win record was broken the very next year as in Gaughan’s final season the 2005/2006 team piled up the accomplishments.
+The team win record was broken the very next year, as in Gaughan’s final season, the 2005/2006 team piled up the accomplishments.
 They set a team record of 20 wins on their way to winning the first District VI Championship in Lady Raider history (see photo below).
 This season included beating Bishop Guilfoyle and Hollidaysburg for the first time ever, beating Lewistown for the first time in 20 years and also winning their first game in the state playoffs.

 The 2006/2007 team almost equaled the previous year.
 In Neil Cronin’s only season as head coach, the team posted 19 wins, was District VI runner-up and again earned a spot in the state playoffs.
 During this season, Missy Clouser became the third Lady Raider to score 1,000 points.